stOneskull/godschat/README.md

 ps. i used the chat to generate the data dictionaries :P easy to add to it!

-pps. i recommend making a virtual environment for chatting with conda or venv
+pps. i recommend making a virtual environment for the chatz, with conda or venv